techstreams/TSChatWise/docs/GettingStarted.md

 1. **Simple Messages** - plain text messages with simple formatting options.
 2. **Card Messages** - more complex user interface card messages.

-> 👉 For more information on message types and formatting see [Usage Tips](Usage.md).
+> 👉 For more information on message types and formatting see [Google Chat Message Types and Formatting](#google-chat-message-types-and-formatting-options) below.

 <br>